Southern Norway

 Accommodation

-• 6 nights in a hotel centrally located, with breakfast
+2 nights in a centrally located hotel with breakfast in Oslo

 Transport & Transfers